sailajak2003/Telecom-Churn-Prediction/README.md

 Binaries: 'gender''phoneservice','partner','dependents','paperlessbilling','churn', multiplelines

-**One-Hot-Encoding**: We use one-hot-encoding on a few columns to convert Yes/No to 1/0.
+**One-Hot-Encoding**: I used one-hot-encoding on a few columns to convert Yes/No to 1/0.

 **Binning**   : Tenure column needs to be re-engineered as bins

-**Scaling**   : We use Scikit-learn Standard Scaler to scale the results on columns like monthly, total charges etc.
+**Scaling**   : I used Scikit-learn Standard Scaler to scale the results on columns like monthly, total charges etc.

 #### 3. Modelling